evangelions/Discord-User-App/README.md

 # Discord-User-App
 script to replace your own messages with an App version of yourself

-# Discord Forward Bot

-A private Discord bot for personal or small servers.
+A Discord bot for your server.
-It allows authorized users to send **clean messages**: the bot instantly deletes the original message and resends it via a webhook using the user's exact display name, avatar, and content (including multiple attachments).
-The result looks like a completely normal message with no bot trace.
+It allows authorized users to send **App messages**: the bot instantly deletes the original message and resends it via a webhook using the user's exact display name, avatar, and content (including multiple attachments).
+The result looks like a message sent by an App version of you.

-Perfect for keeping chat tidy or private utility use in servers you control.

 **Important Warning**
 This bot deletes messages and uses webhooks to mirror user messages.
 Use **only** in servers where **all members consent** and you are the admin/owner.
 Discord's Terms of Service prohibit deceptive automation or impersonation that could harm others.
-Misuse (e.g., evading moderation, harassment) may result in your bot or account being restricted/banned.
-Deploy responsibly.
+Misuse (e.g., evading moderation, harassment) may result in your bot or account being restricted/banned. use responsibly.

 ## Features